National History Bee

 Note that beginning in 2026, students who are in 2nd Grade & Younger will compete in a separate age division at the National Championships.
 The number of playoff rounds for this age division may be one less than the other age divisions, as we expect it will have slightly fewer students.

-National Championships: Novice Classification
+National Championships: Novice Playoff Classification

 Registration for the National Championships is done on this page.
 Nationals weekend will also feature many other events, including the Opening Ceremonies, a Family Quiz Night, Universal Studios Night, Intro to Model United Nations, various talks and receptions, and the Jeopardy!
 Charity Games.
 A full schedule of the 2026 National Championships is available here.